cs3org/OCM-API/IETF-OCM.md

 ##  Code Flow

 All `{tokenEndPoint}` requests MUST be transmitted over HTTPS and signed using HTTP Signatures.
+As with the Discovery Process, implementations MAY fallback to HTTP instead of HTTPS in testing setups.
 Bearer tokens MUST be treated as confidential and never logged, persisted beyond their lifetime, or transmitted over unsecured channels.